 French regulators reportedly plan to press charges against Nvidia for alleged anti-competitive practices.
-Nvidia has emerged as the dominant supplier of GPUs and high-speed networking equipment, which is essential for constructing training clusters for developing advanced models.
+Nvidia has emerged as the dominant supplier of GPUs and high-speed networking equipment, which is essential for constructing training clusters for developing advanced AI models.

 The charges, first reported by Reuters, follow a September raid on Nvidia’s French offices.
-The raid aimed to gather evidence about the American manufacturer as part of a broader investigation into the cloud computing sector, which found some US companies may have hindered competition in the region.
+The raid aimed to gather evidence about the American GPU manufacturer as part of a broader investigation into the cloud computing sector, which found some US companies may have hindered competition in the region.

 French regulators are not the only ones closely examining Nvidia’s market dominance.
 The European Union is reportedly investigating the GPU vendor to determine if corrective action is necessary.
 Meanwhile, the US Department of Justice is reportedly gearing up for a probe into whether Nvidia has overstepped into monopoly territory.